-The ATO is the Australian Government’s principal revenue collection agency and administers Australia’s taxation system and significant aspects of Australia’s superannuation system.
-It administers legislation governing taxation, superannuation and the Australian Business Register and supports the delivery of government benefits to the community.
-Its outcome is: confidence in the administration of aspects of Australia’s taxation and superannuation systems through helping people understand their rights and obligations, improving ease of compliance and access to benefits, and managing non-compliance with the law.
+The Australian Taxation Office is the Australian Government’s principal revenue collection agency and administers Australia’s tax system and significant aspects of Australia’s superannuation system.
+It administers legislation governing tax, superannuation and the Australian Business Register and supports the delivery of government benefits to the community.
+Its outcome is: confidence in the administration of aspects of Australia's taxation and superannuation systems through helping people understand their rights and obligations, improving ease of compliance and access to benefits, and managing non-compliance with the law.

 Commonwealth Grants Commission

-The CGC provides advice to the government on the equitable distribution of GST revenue and health care grants to state and territory governments.
-Its outcome is: informed Government decisions on fiscal equalisation between the States and Territories through advice and recommendations on the distribution of GST revenue and health care grants.
+The Commonwealth Grants Commission provides advice to the Australian Government on the equitable distribution of GST revenue to State and Territory governments.
+Its outcome is: informed Government decisions on fiscal equalisation between the States and Territories through advice and recommendations on the distribution of GST revenue.

 Inspector-General of Taxation

-The IGT seeks to improve the administration of the tax laws for the benefit of all taxpayers.
-Its outcome is: improved tax administration through community consultation, review and independent advice to Government.
+The Inspector-General of Taxation seeks to improve the administration of the tax laws for the benefit of all taxpayers.
+Its outcome is: improved tax administration through investigation of complaints, conducting reviews, public reporting and independent advice to Government and its relevant entities.

 National Competition Council

-The NCC is an independent advisory body for all Australian governments that advises and makes recommendations under the National Access Regime and recommendations and decisions in relation to natural gas pipelines.
+The National Competition Council is an independent advisory body for all Australian governments that advises and makes recommendations under the National Access Regime and recommendations and decisions in relation to natural gas pipelines.
 Its outcome is: competition in markets that are dependent on access to nationally significant monopoly infrastructure, through recommendations and decisions promoting the efficient operation of, use of and investment in infrastructure.

 Office of the Auditing and Assurance Standards Board

-The Office of the AuASB’s mission is to develop high quality auditing and assurance standards and related guidance as a means to enhance the relevance, reliability and timeliness of information provided to users of audit and assurance services.
+The Office of the Auditing and Assurance Standards Board’s objective is to develop, issue and maintain in the public interest, principle-based, independent auditing and assurance standards for all sectors of the Australian economy that meet user needs, contribute to the development of international auditing and assurance standards and assist in maintaining confidence in the Australian economy, including its capital markets.
 Its outcome is: the formulation and making of auditing and assurance standards that are used by auditors of Australian entity financial reports or for other auditing and assurance engagements.

 Office of the Australian Accounting Standards Board

-The Office of the AASB’s mission is to develop and maintain high quality financial reporting standards for all sectors of the Australian economy and contribute to the development of global financial reporting standards.
+The Office of the Australian Accounting Standards Board’s role is to develop, issue and maintain principle-based independent financial reporting standards for all sectors of the Australian economy that meet user needs, contribute to the development of international accounting standards and assist in maintaining confidence in the Australian economy, including its capital markets.
 Its outcome is: the formulation and making of accounting standards that are used by Australian entities to prepare financial reports and enable users of these reports to make informed decisions.